rspamd/rspamd/doc/markdown/configuration/statistic.md

 ## Statistics Configuration

-Starting from rspamd 1.0, we propose to use `sqlite3` as backed and `osb` as tokenizer.
+Starting from Rspamd 1.0, we propose to use `sqlite3` as backed and `osb` as tokenizer.
 That also enables additional features, such as tokens normalization and metainformation in statistics.
 The following configuration demonstrates the recommended statistics configuration:

 ~~~ucl